Auction Conveyancing Specialists

 You never truly know why a property is being sold at auction.
 Was it that the seller needed a fast sale?
 Does the property have a structural defect that can't be fixed?
 Is the lease short and the freeholder won't extend?
 Is the council looking to enforce the removal of an extension with no planning permission? (read more about What hazards to look for when buying a home)

-The challenge is that if there is an issue post-auction, you could be buying a property that isn't able to be sold on the open market, or your mortgage lender won't lend you the money because of the issue.
-This exposes you to losing your 10% deposit and the legal costs of the seller.
+The challenge is that if there is an issue post-auction, you could be buying a property that can't be sold on the open market, or your mortgage lender won't lend you the money because of the issue.
+This exposes you to losing your 10% deposit and the seller's legal costs.

 • Cash.
 For speed buyers choose to buy cash from personal savings or company loan.
 The goal being to purchase quickly and then refinance post completion or look for a quick sale following completion of works.
 Some lenders won't agree to provide finance on the property until it has been registered for 6 months.